The Giaour: Vampirism theme

 Thy flowers are withered on the stem.

-The association of Byron with vampires continued in 1819 with the publication of The Vampyre by John William Polidori, which was inspired by an unfinished story by Byron, "A Fragment", also known as "Fragment of a Novel" and "The Burial: A Fragment", first published in Mazeppa in 1819.
+The association of Byron with vampires continued in 1819 with the publication of The Vampyre by John William Polidori, which was inspired by and based on an unfinished story by Byron, "A Fragment", also known as "Fragment of a Novel" and "The Burial: A Fragment", first published in Mazeppa in 1819.
 The lead character, Lord Ruthven, was based on Byron.
 Polidori had previously worked as Byron's doctor and the two parted on bad terms.
 Much to Byron's annoyance, The Vampyre was widely attributed to him and even included in the third volume of Byron's works by popular demand.
 Polidori's tale was published by Henry Colburn on 1 April 1819, without Polidori's knowledge or permission.
 Polidori immediately wrote to Colburn stating that 'the tale of the Vampyre – which is not Lord Byron's but was written entirely by me at the request of a lady [...] saying that she thought it impossible to work up such materials, desired I would write it for her, which I did in two idle mornings by her side.'
 The revelation caused a great scandal, and Polidori benefitted very little from it, either financially or personally.
 Lord Ruthven was the first portrayal of the vampire as a debauched aristocrat.